AliiSheiikh/SpringEcommerce/README.md

 ## Prerequisites
 * JDK 23
-* PostgresSQL
+* MySQL
 * IDE (IntelliJ IDEA, Eclipse, VS Code, etc.)

 ## Installation
 1. Clone this repository
-2. Configure the `application.properties` file in the `src/main/resources` directory with your PostgreSQL database credentials.
+2. Configure the `application.properties` file in the `src/main/resources` directory with your MySQL database credentials.
 3.